manoj-ayyappan/chrome-extension-currency/README.md

 5. Navigate to the folder which you just downloaded and select
 6. Ensure that the extension is enabled and enjoy!

-## When will it be available on the Chrome Web Store?
-Publishing soon!